Joshua Elizetxe provides a list of U.S. chains that offer vegan options, and talks us through what to look out for at fast food joints.

 • Bruegger’s: There are many vegan options on this NYC favorite.
 Skip the cream cheese and opt for hummus, mustard, veggies or some of their sweet toppings for your bagel.

 • Burger King: French fries.
 Simple salad.
 Some desserts, such as their Dutch apple pie, are also vegan.
-The same goes for their veggie burger, which doesn’t contain cheese or mayo.
+The bean burger is not vegan as it contains egg white.

 • Carl’s Jr.: Many potato based sides, including Criss-Cut fries, French fries and hash-browns, are vegan.
 As are the grits and the three bean salad.